SSWConsulting/SSW.Rules.Content/rules/zooming-in-and-out/rule.md

 I’m not sure how best to query the database efficiently, or how I should be structuring the DTO in a way that doesn’t duplicate information unnecessarily
 :::
 ::: good
-Figure: Good example 3/3 - A baseline context for the concept and challenge have been established, so the listener can understand the original question
+Figure: Good example 3/3 - A baseline context and the challenge have been established, so the listener can understand the original question
 :::

 ---